amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 In its heyday, everyone uses the slide rule in every facet of life.
 As children, we saw it everywhere, so we were acquainted with it, even if we did not know how to use it.
 We were taught to use the slide rule's basic facilities in middle school.
 Our options were the abacus, the log books, or the slide rule.
 The choice was abundantly clear; we welcomed the opportunity to learn and to use the slide rule.
 Indeed, it was a rite of passage.
 Now, though, the world's [brightest engineering students do not know](https://youtu.be/CblhxhnSymg) what a slide rule is, let alone use it.

+## *main goal*

 My main goal in writing this article is to preserve the knowledge about, and the memory of, the slide rule: how it works and how it was used.
 The focus here is on the basic principles of operation and how the slide rule was used in engineering.
-It is important to note that this is a "how it works" explanation, and not a "how to use" manual.
+This is a "how it works" explanation, and not a "how to use" manual.
 Those who are interested in the most efficient use of a slide rule may read the manuals listed in the resources section at the end of this article.
 Beyond history and reminiscence, I hope to highlight the wide-ranging utility of some of the most basic mathematical functions that are familiar to middle schoolers.

+## *recommended devices*

 It is impossible to discuss the slide rule without having the device in hand.
 For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig.
-It was one of the most common engineering slide rules.
+It was one of the most common engineering slide rules for decades and, as such, many engineering professors published good introductory books for it.
 Another common model was the Post 1460 Versalog.
-The Post 1460 is cheaper and, in my opinion, is a far better slide rule.
-Go on eBay and get either the [K&E 4081-3](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) or the [Post 1460](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=post+1460+versalog+slide+rule&_sacat=0); you will need a slide rule to follow the discussions below.
-Alternatively, you could use a [slide rule simulator](https://www.sliderules.org/react/hemmi_versalog_ii.html) web application.
+Although somewhat less popular than the K&E 4081-3, the Post 1460 is cheaper and, in my opinion, is a better slide rule.
+Go on eBay and buy an inexpensive one, either the [K&E 4081-3](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) or the [Post 1460](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=post+1460+versalog+slide+rule&_sacat=0); you will need a slide rule to follow the discussions below.
+Alternatively, you could use a [slide rule simulator](https://www.sliderules.org/react/hemmi_versalog_ii.html).

 [K&E 4081-3 & Post 1460 photo]